stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 Participants must coordinate to withdraw an amount without closing the channel.
-The participants use the following process, where W is the participant
+The participants use the following process, where W is the participant withdrawing and X is the participant witnessing the withdrawal:
-withdrawing:

 1. Increment i.
-2. I and R build the withdrawal transaction W_i.
-3. Set e' to the value of e.
+2. Set e' to the value of e.
-4. Set e to i.
+3. Set e to i.
-5. Increment i.
+4. W signs and shares:
+   - A withdrawal transaction W_i.
+   - A declaration transaction D_i+1.
-6. Sign and exchange a closing transaction C_i, that closes the channel with disbursement matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
+   - A declaration transaction C_i+1, that closes the channel with disbursement matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
-7. Sign and exchange a declaration transaction D_i.
-8. I and R sign and exchange signatures for withdrawal transaction W_i.
+5. X signs and shares W_i, D_i+1, and C_i+1.
+6. Increment i.
-9. I or R submit W.
+7. I or R submit W_i.

 If the withdrawal transaction W_i fails or is never submitted, the C_i and D_i are not executable because escrow account EI's sequence number was not bumped to s_i.
 The participants should take the following steps since the withdrawal did not succeed:

-10. Set e to the value of e'.
+8. Set e to the value of e'.

 The transactions are constructed as follows:

 - W_i, the _withdrawal transaction_, makes one or more payments from the escrow
 account EI and/or ER to any Stellar account.
 W_i has any source account that is not EI, typically the participant proposing the change.

+  W_i has two signers in its `extraSigners` precondition that ensures that if W_i is authorized, signed, and submitted, that the signatures for D_i+1 and C_i+1 are revealed.
+The signer is specified as:

+  - A ed25519 signed payload signer configured with:
+    - Payload set to the transaction hash of D_i+1.
+    - Public key set to X's signer.

+  - A ed25519 signed payload signer configured with:
+    - Payload set to the transaction hash of C_i+1.
+    - Public key set to X's signer.

   W_i contains operations: